Kelly Clarkson: Early life and career

+Career

 2002–2003: American Idol, World Idol, and Thankful

-Upon returning to Burleson, Clarkson was encouraged by her friends to audition for the inaugural season of the reality television series American Idol: The Search for a Superstar in May 2002.
+Upon returning to Burleson, Clarkson was encouraged by her friends to audition for the first season of the reality television series American Idol: The Search for a Superstar in May 2002.
 Despite receiving a "golden ticket", a pass to the Hollywood rounds, in the series premiere, Clarkson made her first appearance during the second episode.
-In an interview in 2012, Clarkson referred to the inaugural season as "ghetto", explaining: "On our season we were like kids in camp.
+In an interview in 2012, Clarkson referred to the first season as "ghetto", explaining: "On our season we were like kids in camp.
 Nobody knew what to do.
 The show was ever changing every day.
 They did one season of Pop Idol in the UK, but America is a very different market.
 They dropped us off in a mall and said 'find some clothes to wear on national television'.
 I am maybe the closest to white trash you can get.
 What do I buy?
 White pants I guess?
 I definitely looked like a cocktail waitress."
 Clarkson went on to win the competition on September 4, 2002, at the Kodak Theatre (now Dolby), earning 58% of the votes against runner-up Justin Guarini.

 Immediately after winning American Idol, Clarkson was signed to a record deal with RCA Records, 19 Recordings, and S Records by talent manager Simon Fuller, who created American Idol, and music mogul Clive Davis, who was slated to executive-produce her debut album.
 On September 17, 2002, her debut double-A-side single, "Before Your Love"/"A Moment Like This", was released.
 Both songs were performed by Clarkson during the season finale of American Idol.
 After debuting at number 60 on the Billboard Hot 100 chart, the single climbed to number 52 the following week, and subsequently ascended to number one.
 It broke a 38-year-old record set by the British band The Beatles for the biggest leap to number one.
 It eventually went on to become the best-selling single of 2002 in the United States.